 So the question then isn’t as much “How much time do I need?”, as it is: “What’s important to you when it comes to your photography”?
 Most brides have one big thing in mind, BUDGET.
 So when you’ve found the vendor you love, and you’re trying to make sure your event is covered, all while keeping the budget in mind, then you have to decide what is important to YOU.

-- 9-10 Hours: If you want all day complete coverage that will ensure even your Formal Exit (Sparklers, Bubbles, Fireworks, etc.) gets the attention it needs, then you want AT LEAST 9 hours of coverage (The Most Popular) and may even need 10 hours.
+- 9-10 Hours: If you want all day complete coverage that will ensure even your Formal Exit (Sparklers, Bubbles, Fireworks, etc.) gets the attention it needs, then you want AT LEAST 9 hours of coverage (The Most Popular or The Heirloom) and may even need 10 hours.

-- 6 Hours: Do you want just enough coverage for the Getting Ready, Bride & Groom Portraits, Bridal Party, Ceremony, and Family Formals, with maybe just an hour or so to cover the beginning of the Reception (The Basics)?
+- 6 Hours: Do you want just enough coverage for the Getting Ready, Bride & Groom Portraits, Bridal Party, Ceremony, and Family Formals, with maybe just an hour or so to cover the beginning of the Reception (The Essentials)?
 Then 6 hours should suffice… As long as you are OK knowing that some things just won’t get covered (mainly reception); such as your bouquet toss and big sparkler send-off.
-The bonus to the basic package is that it’s also a great way to get the photographer of your dreams, all the photos you’ll want, and still keep within your budget!
+The bonus to The Essentials Package is that it’s also a great way to get the photographer of your dreams, all the photos you’ll want, and still keep within your budget!

 - If you’re planning a traditional ethnic Indian or Middle Eastern wedding, then you’ll need several days of coverage.